Spoiled

 The last common way that food rots is by UV light.
 Food that is exposed to direct sunlight suffers the same outcome as food left out in the heat.
 The light will speed up the rotting process causing the food to go rancid.

-How to Prevent Rancidity
+How to Prevent Food Rancidity

 There are many different ways to prevent rancidity in foods.
 First, there are different types of plastics that can help with food storage.
 UV plastic is a material that helps to reduce the number of UV rays passing through.
 This helps fight against sunlight that can cause food to go rancid quickly.
 Plastic UV protection is one of the best ways to fight against sunlight.